Replication modes

 PostgreSQL synchronous replication

 You can use Postgres’s synchronous replication with Patroni.
 Synchronous replication ensures consistency across a cluster by confirming that writes are written to a secondary before returning to the connecting client with a success.
-The cost of synchronous replication: reduced throughput on writes.
+The cost of synchronous replication: increased latency and reduced throughput on writes.
 This throughput will be entirely based on network performance.

 In hosted datacenter environments (like AWS, Rackspace, or any network you do not control), synchronous replication significantly increases the variability of write performance.
 If followers become inaccessible from the leader, the leader effectively becomes read-only.